-Tip On a track, add an Envelope effect (with destination = mod): the ADSR signal (trigged by notes) will be sent on this second voice.
+Tip On a track, add an ENVELOPE effect (with destination = MOD).
+The ADSR signal (trigged by notes) will be sent on the second voice (modulation).

-3 VOICES ► MONO + VEL + AFT ERT OUCH
+3 VOICES ► MONO + VEL + AFTERTOUCH

 With this layout, the track will control 3 voices.
 The first CV/Gate voice will output notes.
 The second and the third voices will output velocity and aftertouch respectively.